Healthy Homes Assessment Fairfield

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be extremely costly for property owners and landlords.
-For professional advice get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice get in touch today to book your rental properties home evaluation.

 home assessments for rental properties